mmattozzi/robodj/README.md

     npm install

+Copy dj.properties.sample to dj.properties

-* cp dj.properties.sample dj.properties
+    cp dj.properties.sample dj.properties

-* Edit dj.properties to configure bot.
+Edit dj.properties to configure bot.
 You'll need to create an account for the bot to use.
-  * Use http://alaingilbert.github.com/Turntable-API/bookmarklet.html to find auth and login information.
+Use http://alaingilbert.github.com/Turntable-API/bookmarklet.html to find auth and login information.

+    vi dj.properties

 Run
 =================